 If you have been accused of child abuse, you do not necessarily have to face a criminal conviction.
-Child abuse allegations often arise from simple discipline of a child by a parent.
+Allegations often arise from the simple discipline of a child by a parent.

 Dallas Child Abuse Lawyer